ryan19f/Coffee-Nation-v2/README.md

 3. Build and run on an iOS simulator or physical device.

-> Note: Some features like the camera and Live Activities require a real iOS device.
+> Note: Some features like the camera and Live Activities require a real iOS device.(Still work in progress)

 ## 📷 Screenshots